 Accounting Processes

-Discuss the relationship of accounting processes, accounting information and resource utilization and stewardship.
-Review the Scripture provided in Biblical Perspectives in this session and throughout the course (or from your own research), and explain how guidance from the Bible applies to these concepts.
+Discuss the relationship between accounting processes, accounting information, resource utilization, and stewardship.
+Review the Scripture provided in Biblical Perspectives in this session and throughout the course (or from your research), and explain how guidance from the Bible applies to these concepts.

 Accounting Processes

-I need help in responding to a fellow student post on the discussion topic above.
+I need help responding to a fellow student’s post on the abovementioned discussion topic.
 Thank you

 Classmate’s Post: